osori/good-or-bad/README.md

 # good-or-bad
-Tells you if a word is good or bad, based on its Wikipedia article.

 This is a rude and judgmental python script that judges, based on the word's Wikipedia article, if a word is good or bad.
 The criteria of good/badness of a word is defined by the positive/negative sentiment word lists from Opinion Lexicon: Positive & Negative (Hu and Liu, 2004).